 Editorial Style Guide

 acronyms Not preferred.
-Spell out University Health System on first reference; Health System on second reference.
+The acronym UHS is not permitted for external audiences.
+Spell out University Health on every reference.

 ADHD Attention deficit hyperactivity disorder.
 ADHD OK on subsequent reference.

 Affordable Care Act Shorthand for the formal title of the healthcare overhaul that President Barack Obama signed into law in 2010.
 Its full name is Patient Protection and Affordable Care Act.
 ACA is OK on subsequent reference.
 "Obamacare" in quotation marks are acceptable, but use sparingly.